Credit Card Debt for Women: Cut Interest, Escape APR Traps

 Safeguards that stick:

-- Emergency buffers – even $500 reduces reliance on revolving credit (Federal Reserve 2023).
+• Emergency buffers – even a modest cushion can reduce reliance on revolving credit.

 Consistency, not intensity, is the true secret weapon.